 “We’re not just writing naff stuff about ‘let’s make up and be friends’.
 We’re talking about these issues as they are, as real things, and about the message that’s left in a song when you make it and put it out there.
 You can’t really take it back or change it.”

 Jesse’s work is an example of how different programs at Jesuit Social Services link up to support participants.
 Jesse says that communication and understanding between all programs is key to this approach.

 “Group Conferencing staff are really familiar with Artful Dodgers Studios.
 We communicate a lot.
 They know the kinds of things that we do and the kinds of people we can handle.
 They know what to expect and they know it’s a safe place for young people to come.”

 Being open to new ways of doing things, with a focus on the participant, is also important.
 Jesse says that putting an apology into song takes ‘out of the box thinking’ to see song as another way to reach an audience.

 “It’s not just us designing programs going, ‘Here, do this’.
 It’s more like, ‘Okay, you have this particular need, and we have a service actually that can meet that’.
 So anyone who’s got that musical skill and wants to be creative can incorporate that.”

-Jesuit Social Services delivers Youth Justice Group Conferencing throughout Melbourne, VIC, and Darwin, NT.
+Jesuit Social Services delivers Youth Justice Group Conferencing throughout Melbourne and Darwin.